UPDATED OCTOBER 13, 2019 for Rep. Ocasio-Cortez’s birthday. See #12-14 below!

 For those visiting our blog for the first time, ‘round these parts “N.O.C.” stands for Nerds Of Color (or Non-Official-Cover if you’ve just rewatched the first Mission: Impossible film).

 It’s a term of inclusivity that we wear with pride.
 And because part of our nerdy duties include ingesting a lot of TV, movies, and Twitter, we feel obligated to note that Rep. Alexandria Ocasio-Cortez (D-NY) is, by her choice of pop-culture references on Twitter and other forums, also a Nerd Of Color.
-Here’s a listicle of AOC’s nerdiest moments thus far, as far as I know:
+(We’ll update this listicle periodically as Rep. AOC continues to use Twitter to do spectacularly nerdy things.)

 1. That time she met Captain Janeway: